PECO-CP/MiA/Case Studies/README.md

 This case study includes the following:

 1. Image of planktonic community from coastal environment (CaseStudy1.czi)
+2. Example tiff format of the image for easy viewing outside of the program (CaseStudy1_full.tiff)
-2. Guide for the analysis of the image (CaseStudy1_stepbystep_guide.pdf)
+3. Guide for the analysis of the image (CaseStudy1_stepbystep_guide.pdf)
-3. Several 'masks' of ROIs (i.e., CaseStudy1_mask1 and CaseStudy1_mask2) to explore image analysis
+4. Several 'masks' of ROIs (i.e., CaseStudy1_mask1 and CaseStudy1_mask2) to explore image analysis - see guide for analysis details
-4. Example of the output data from each mask (i.e., CaseStudy1_mask1_ROI_Data.xlsx and CaseStudy1_mask2_ROI_Data.xlsx)
+5. Example of the output data from each mask (i.e., CaseStudy1_mask1_ROI_Data.xlsx and CaseStudy1_mask2_ROI_Data.xlsx)

 **Case Study 2**